 Powerlifting and Olympic weightlifting are both sports where the primary goal is to lift as much weight as possible in given movements.
 In powerlifting the movements are the squat, bench press and deadlift and in Olympic weightlifting the movements are the snatch and the clean and jerk.
 The focus in these sports is on shifting the loaded bar from A to B by any means necessary.
 This is a very different goal than the HIT approach, where the primary objective is to safely fatigue muscle tissue with the purpose of stimulating hypertrophy.
 If we perform a squat in a HIT workout we do so very differently and with different intent to the powerlifter.
 Consider powerlifting and Olympic weightlifting as competitive and skilled sports which may have a side effect of stimulating hypertrophy, and consider HIT as science based exercise focused first and foremost on stimulating hypertrophy with the use of weight/resistance.

-HIT performed well is more locally intense and at the same time usually less systemically draining than Crossfit.
+Functional movement fitness describes workouts that may include a combination of Olympic lifts, powerlifting, gymnastics, bodyweight exercise, battle ropes, circuit training and cardio.
+HIT performed well is more locally intense and yet less systemically draining than “functional movement fitness”.
 Let’s break that down: in HIT a muscle group or several muscle groups are specifically targeted with each chosen exercise and then exercised to momentary muscular failure, in as an efficient way as possible.
-In Crossfit, muscle tissue is typically not targeted with this degree of precision.
-This means that the stimulus tends to be dispersed somewhat more systemically across the body, and this is less effective and efficient for stimulating hypertrophy.
-Both HIT and Crossfit will feel demanding in their own unique ways.
+In functional movement fitness, muscle tissue is typically not targeted with this degree of precision.
+This means that the stimulus tends to be dispersed somewhat more systemically across the body, and this is likely less efficient at stimulating hypertrophy.

 Is HIT like Circuit training (also referred to as High Intensity Interval Training HIIT)?